 Locate the active MOUs used to coordinate between the NRC and other Federal or State agencies.

-Explain, in general terms, how the NRC coordinates with tate and other Federal agencies on matters that are not under the regulatory authority of the NRC.
+Explain, in general terms, how the NRC coordinates with state and other Federal agencies on matters that are not under the regulatory authority of the NRC.

 Explain the actions required by an NRC inspector when he/she identifies an occupational health and safety issue at a reactor facility.
 Be able to state where the guidance for these actions is provided.